CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/order.md

 * 'complete'

   This state describes a fully processed order.
-When order contains shippable items, shipments for all items have to be created.
+When an order contains shippable items, shipments for all items have to be created.
 Also, the customer has to be invoiced.